tensorflow/tfx-addons/proposals/20220823-huggingface_model_pusher.md

 Component

 ## Project Use-Case(s)
-HuggingFace Model Hub let us have [Git-LFS](https://git-lfs.github.com) enabled repositories in public and private.
-Some model types hosted in HuggingFace Model Hub can be directly loaded/used with APIs of [transformers](https://huggingface.co/docs/transformers/index) package.
+The HuggingFace Model Hub lets us have [Git-LFS](https://git-lfs.github.com) enabled repositories in public and private modes.
+Supported models hosted on the HuggingFace Model Hub can be directly loaded/used with APIs provided by [transformers](https://huggingface.co/docs/transformers/index) package.
 However, it is not limited.
-We can host arbitrary types of model too.
+We can host arbitrary types of models too.

 Plus, HuggingFace Model Hub is easy to manage model versions, especially who is familar with Git.